 When is the best time to see orcas with you?

 As we are dealing with nature and wild animals, we cannot predict orca sightings for the future.
 Orcas swim up to 120 km per day, and if they want to leave the area quickly, they can certainly do so – in return, they can also appear as unexpectedly.
-December and March have proven to be good months for winter sightings; in the summer we often see them in May and June.
-However, this all can change in the future!
+Olafsvik is our whale watch that is most likely to encounter orcas.
+Whale watching tours start mid-February from Olafsvik and from then on we have a chance to see them.
+March, April, May and sometimes into June are the most reliable months to see orcas.
+April and May in the past statistically have the highest orca sightings but we never see them every day as they move around a lot.
+Generally by August sightings are less likely and into September very unlikely, but you never know.
+This could all change in the future!

 When is the best time to see sperm whales with you?

 Again, we are dealing with wild animals, and sperm whale sightings cannot be predicted either.
 The best time for sperm whales seems to be late spring and early summer, around April to June from Olafsvik, but they have been seen late winter and in July sometimes also.
 Sperm whale sightings are particularly weather dependent as they are mostly out in the deep water of the fjord.
 Sperm whales have been sighted just once from Holmavik, so are very rare in that area.